CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

   <script>
     Dear ${customer},

-    thank you for working with Camunda ${version}.
+    thank you for working with Operaton ${version}.

     Greetings,
-    Camunda Developers
+    Operaton Developers
   </script>
 </scriptTask>
 ```